 - "Where Are They Now?"
 Epilogue: Narrated by Scathe.

 - Fake Difficulty: Noted.
 Part 4 opens with a prime example, two Stheno enemies get a pre-emptive strike (as all enemies in the particular area shown do), and promptly petrify both party members before they can act.

-- Na´ve Newcomer: The group is initially hopeful that Mystic Quest won't be as bad as they've heard, Blue in particular since he hadn't played it before, and early attitudes are that the game is So Okay, It's Average.
+- Naïve Newcomer: The group is initially hopeful that Mystic Quest won't be as bad as they've heard, Blue in particular since he hadn't played it before, and early attitudes are that the game is So Okay, It's Average.
 This does not last.

-- That One Level: Invoked for the tree dungeon, which is decried as pointless filler as well as tedious, even moreso than the rest of Mystic Quest.
+- That One Level: The tree dungeon, which is decried as pointless filler as well as tedious, even moreso than the rest of Mystic Quest.